Reddimus/LeetCode_Notes/Graphs/Medium/LC_200-Number_of_Islands/README.md

         count = 0
         for r in range(self.rows):
             for c in range(self.cols):
-                # if land and coordinates not visited
+                # If the current cell is land & not visited
                 if grid[r][c] == "1" and (r, c) not in self.visited:
                     self.dfs(r, c)
                     # self.bfs(r, c)